frankie95667/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week.
+	1. Express is commonly used as a way to create REST API to access data housed on a server via HTTP requests.
+	2. Express is compatible with connect middleware, which is why express is so lightweight out of the box, but yet very powerful.
+It abstracts away the common tasks when setting up endpoints.

-- [ ] Describe Middleware?
+- [x] Describe Middleware?
+	* Middleware is a function or multiple functions that sit between an action/request and the response or completion of that action/request.

-- [ ] Describe a Resource?
+- [x] Describe a Resource?
+	* A resource is any data that you plan to make accessible to the client/application via some sort of API (ex REST API).

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful?
+	* A status code of 2xx would be returned from the server.

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications?
+	* We can use routers to break up the routes based on resource, and then .use from the express instance to establish name of the route (ex server.use('/api/resource', resourceRoute) )

 ## Minimum Viable Product